Lfritze/lfritze/README.md

 ## Here are some projects I am currently working on!
 ### [Fritze Cards](https://fritze-cards.herokuapp.com/)
 ### [Repository](https://github.com/Lfritze/jayrow)
 MERN stack - Ecommerce site integrated with PayPal to sell my collection of baseball cards.
-This is for demonstation purpusose only - not intended to actually sell cards.
+This is for demonstration purposes only - not intended to actually sell cards.
 ### [My Personal Website](https://leightonfritze.com/)
 ### [Repository](https://github.com/Lfritze/Web-Project)
 My personal website built in React with a custom resume and portfolio of projects.